davidchyou/RF_Classifier/README.md

 **Usage**

 The script requires R packages "dplyr" and "randomForest" to run.
+In a Linux command window, run R and run the following:

         install.packages("dplyr")
         install.packages("randomForest")